mastodon/blog/content/posts/2018-11-19_Top-5-reasons-to-migrate-to-Mastodon/index.md

 - Op-Ed
 ---

-[Apple has delisted the Tumblr app from its store][apple] due to the large amount of adult content on the site.
-Tumblr has decided to resolve the situation by purging all adult content from its servers, which is not the first in a series of gradual steps against adult content they have taken.
-A lot of artists and other creators have lost their blogs, and are now looking for alternatives. **Let me outline why Mastodon is the perfect choice here**:<!-- more -->
+[After Apple has delisted the Tumblr app from its store][apple] citing a large amount of adult content on the site, artists and other creators are reporting having their blogs deleted, and are now looking for alternatives.
+Before choosing another commercial solution like Twitter, **let me outline why Mastodon is the better choice**:<!--more-->

 1\.
 Mastodon has a flexible approach to adult content.
 Unlike Tumblr and Twitter, your entire account isn't either safe-for-work or not-safe-for-work.
 Each individual post can be marked as not-safe-for-work, with the media attachments conveniently hidden behind a spoiler until you choose to view them.
 You as a viewer can, of course, opt in to skip the spoilers automatically.
 Bonus round: You don't need to be logged in to view sensitive content.